-Jim Urqhuart is a keen hockey enthusiast.
+Jim Urqhuart was a keen hockey enthusiast.
 When he first settled in Geelong the only way Jim could get a game was to travel to Melbourne, where he played with the Brunswick Hockey Club.

 In 1954, the Geelong Men’s Hockey Club was formed by Jim Urqhuart and Roland Oliveiro.
-Together with students from the Gordon Technical College – primarily from Sri Lanka in Australia under the “Colombo Plan” – entered a team in the Victorian Hockey Association (VHA).
+Together with students from the Gordon Technical College – primarily from Sri Lanka in Australia under the “Colombo Plan” – they entered a team in the Victorian Hockey Association (VHA).

 In 1966 nine of the Geelong Men’s Hockey Club members left to form the Geelong and District Men’s Hockey Association.
 Jim Urqhuart became the inaugural President.

 I believe (from Jim Kirk) that initially the team travelled to Melbourne and played under the Brunswick banner.
 They then broke away and formed the Geelong Men’s Club.
 It is understood that the Geelong Club competed as high as A2.

 The meeting room at Stead Park was named the “Urqhuart Room” in September 2004.

 The Murray family has been involved with and instrumental over many years in the development of hockey in Geelong.
 Their contribution was acknowledged with the naming of the spectator stand at Stead Park.

 The stand, constructed by the Geelong Hockey Association, was completed just prior to the 2009 Masters Games.
 It complements the recently refurbished playing facility that was completed with the assistance of the City of Greater Geelong in 2008.